ansible/ansible/docsite/rst/intro_configuration.rst

 execute a module on the remote server, by executing many ansible modules without actual file transfer.
 This can result in a very significant performance improvement when enabled, however when using "sudo:" operations you must first disable 'requiretty' in /etc/sudoers on all managed hosts.
+You must also not have any "ssh_args" value in the ssh_configuration section of your Ansible configuration file.

 By default, this option is disabled to preserve compatibility with sudoers configurations that have requiretty (the default on many distros), but is highly